 Measuring Quality: Curricula

-When an evidence-based, integrated, and comprehensive curriculum is implemented effectively, it is an essential tool for promoting child learning and development.
+When a research-based, integrated, and comprehensive curriculum is implemented effectively, it is an essential tool for promoting child learning and development.
 A high-quality curriculum makes it easier and more efficient for teachers to engage in sensitive, responsive, and cognitively stimulating instructional interactions.

 Reviewing Your Program’s Curriculum

 The curriculum review process is managed by the VDOE.
 You can find information on the Early Childhood Curriculum and Instruction webpage.

 To find the most up-to-date list of approved curricula, please visit the Early Childhood Curriculum and Instruction webpage.

 During the 2021-2022 school year, VDOE will provide support in accessing free or low cost approved curricula options to publicly-funded birth-to-five programs who do not have an approved curriculum in use.
 VDOE will also prioritize review of eligible infant, toddler, and mixed-age curriculum reviews requested by programs participating in VQB5 Practice Year 1 or those who are a part of a PDG Community Network.

 The Virginia Department of Education (VDOE) is extending a grace period to replace an already vetted, yet retired curriculum to impacted programs/school divisions through at least Fall 2025 (proposed date).

 Important to note: Access to curriculum materials, resources and professional development is critical to effective curriculum implementation.
 Programs/divisions should consider whether they have the internal capacity to train and provide support in implementing a retired curriculum in their planning and decision making process for investing in a new, VDOE approved curriculum choice.